REPORT

 • Make them significantly less productive (50%)

-• Keep them from being able to advance in their career (20%)
+• Keep them from advancing in their careers (20%)

-The science behind why distractions are so bad for workplace productivity is insightful.
+The science behind why distractions are so bad for workplace productivity is equally insightful.

 1. Interruptions from other people

-Whether it’s the coworker who stops by your cubicle to ask a question or a child who needs help with their homework, other people can be a major distraction in the workplace.
-While it’s important to talk to other people to build rapport, and we can’t avoid our responsibilities at home, these interruptions can keep us from performing our best.
+Whether it’s the coworker who stops by your cubicle to ask a question or a child who needs help with homework, other people are a major distraction in the workplace.
+While it’s important to talk to colleagues to build rapport, and we can’t avoid responsibilities at home, these interruptions keep us from performing our best.

-Management strategy: Being direct with chatty colleagues about their impact can help lessen their ability to distract.
-Encourage employees to close their office doors, work in a designated quiet area or put on headphones to signal they can’t chat to reduce interruptions from others when they need to concentrate.
+Management strategy: Being direct with chatty colleagues about their impact helps lessen their ability to distract.
+Encourage employees to close office doors, work in a designated quiet area or use headphones for focus time.
+This sends the signal they’re unavailable to chat and helps reduce interruptions from others when it’s time to concentrate.

 2. Digital notifications

-Constant pings from email, direct messaging and other apps can easily pull us out of our flow states.
-If we feel we have to respond to every message, it can be difficult to concentrate on work.
-Most office workers receive a constant stream of emails, and it can be difficult to determine which ones need a response now and which ones can wait until later.
+Constant pings from email, direct messaging and other apps pull us out of our flow states.
+If we feel we have to respond to every message, it’s difficult to concentrate on work.
+Most workers receive a constant stream of emails, and it’s often hard to decide which ones need a response now and what can wait until later.

-Management strategies: One excellent way to help employees manage notifications is to encourage them to put on “do not disturb” mode during work hours.
-Time blocking, or setting aside a set amount of time to work on a task, can help employees turn off other distractions and focus solely on the task at hand.
+Management strategies: One excellent way to help employees manage notifications is to encourage them to put on “do not disturb” mode during focused hours.
+Time blocking, or setting aside a set amount of time to work on a task, helps employees turn off other distractions and focus solely on the task at hand.

-They can also time block 30 minutes for email responses and wait until the end of the day to address them.
-Setting boundaries around their work hours also helps other employees or friends and family predict when they’re available and limit distracting them during those times.
+Another great strategy is time blocking 30 minutes for email responses and waiting until the end of the day to address them.
+For employees working from home, setting clear boundaries about work hours and interruptions helps friends and family know when to limit distractions.

 3. Personal phone usage

 Did you know the average person checks their smartphone 47 times a day?
 That equates to six times an hour if you’re at work for eight hours.
-Whether it’s personal messages, social media or internet shopping, personal devices like cell phones and tablets can be major distractions in the workplace.
+Whether it’s personal messages, social media or internet shopping, personal devices like cell phones and tablets are major distractions in the workplace.

-To mitigate the level of distraction, you can encourage employees to use do not disturb modes during work hours or to put their phones away and on silent mode.
-Once again, teaching time blocking is a great way to help employees set times when they’ll focus and other times when they can use their cell phones.
+To mitigate the level of distraction, encourage employees to use “do not disturb” modes during work hours or to put their phones away and on silent mode.
+Once again, teaching time blocking is a great way to help employees set times when they focus and times when they use personal devices.

 4. Ambient noise

-The noise in our workplaces can cause distractions.
-If you work in an open-plan office, you may find that conversations from other employees or even their typing can distract you from your work.
-Research shows a majority of employees (85%) have trouble concentrating in their work environment, but that less than half (41%) have a private space to work.
+This is a big one for office workers.
+Workplace noise also causes distractions.
+If you work in an open-plan office, you may find typing and conversations from other employees distract you from your work.
+Research shows a majority of employees (85%) have trouble concentrating in their work environment.
+Yet less than half (41%) have a private space to work.

-Management strategies: It would be great if we could give every employee their own office so they could close the door and control noise levels.
-Most office layouts don’t allow for this anymore, and even employees who work from home may not have a private space where they can cut down on ambient noise.
+Management strategies: It would be great to give every employee their own office with the option to close doors to control noise levels.
+But most modern office layouts don’t allow for this, and even employees who work from home may not have a private space where they can cut down on ambient noise.

-If you can, set up a quiet room where employees can go to concentrate.
-Conversely, you can set up noise rooms such as phone booths where employees can go to have huddles or take phone calls without distracting others in the office space.
+If possible, set up a quiet room where employees can go to concentrate.
+Conversely, set up noise rooms, such as phone booths, where employees have huddles or take phone calls without distracting others in the office space.

-You may encourage a quiet policy except in certain spaces like lunchrooms or break rooms as well.
-Other ways to mitigate the noise issue are to encourage employees to wear noise-canceling headphones or work from another location, such as a library.
+Another option is to enforce a quiet policy except in certain spaces like lunchrooms or break rooms.
+Other ways to mitigate the noise issue include encouraging employees to wear noise-canceling headphones or work from another location, such as a library.

 5. Meetings

 Meetings provide employees with a valuable opportunity to collaborate or communicate about tasks effectively.
-But unnecessary or unproductive meetings eat up time that could be spent on more productive tasks.
-According to research by Atlassian, the average employee attends 62 meetings a month and finds that half of those were a waste of time, with nine out of 10 employees admitting they spend these meetings daydreaming and nearly 4 out of 10 saying they tend to fall asleep.
+But unnecessary or unproductive meetings eat up time for more productive tasks.
+According to research by Atlassian, the average employee attends 62 meetings a month.
+Half are a waste of time — nine in 10 employees admit to daydreaming and nearly 4 in 10 say they tend to fall asleep.
 Two-thirds of employees do other work during boring meetings, especially if those meetings are video calls.

-Management strategies: First, encourage your staff members to limit the number of meetings they schedule.
-Then, make sure they only include other members of staff who need to be in the meeting.
-Anyone who calls a meeting should provide an agenda and goals for the meeting so that attendees know what to expect and what they’ll get out of it.
+Management strategies: First, encourage your staff members to replace unnecessary meetings with more efficient communication channels.
+Then, make sure they only invite need-to-attend team members.
+Anyone who calls a meeting should provide an agenda and goals so attendees know what to expect and what they’ll get out of it.

-Some workplaces block certain times of day off so employees can’t schedule meetings during those times, such as Monday mornings or Thursday afternoons.
-This allows everyone in the workplace to focus on work they need to perform without having to interrupt their concentration to go to a meeting.
+Some workplaces block off certain times of day so employees can’t schedule meetings, such as Monday mornings or Thursday afternoons.
+This allows everyone in the workplace to focus on the work they need to perform without having to interrupt their concentration.

-ActivTrak can help your organization determine just how much time employees spend in meetings and when the best time to schedule meetings may be.
-Meeting insights give you data on when employee meetings are scheduled, how much time employees spend in meetings vs working and how employees spend their days working overall.
+Need help determining how much time employees spend in meetings and when to schedule them?
+ActivTrak’s meeting insights give you data on when meetings are scheduled, how much time employees spend in meetings vs. working and how they spend their days working overall.

 6. Competing priorities or deadlines

-Giving employees too many assignments can be another form of distraction, as it requires them to jump from task to task which breaks concentration.
-The issue can also create stress if assignments are given by several people with the label of “top priority”, as employees may struggle to decide which project should be done first.
-In some cases, employees may feel pressure to do everything, which can lead to overworking that’s detrimental to their health and productivity.
+Giving employees too many assignments is another form of distraction, as it requires people to jump from task to task and break concentration.
+The issue creates stress if several people assign tasks as “top priority,” as employees may struggle to decide which project to finish first.
+In some cases, employees may feel pressure to do everything, which leads to overworking that’s detrimental to their health and productivity.

-Management solution: Managers should be aware of each employee’s current workload and how they’re assigned tasks to ensure they aren’t frequently distracted or overburdened with new requests.
-Using workload management software like ActivTrak can help leadership gain insight into how much work individual employees take on.
-Additionally, managers should discuss workloads in employee syncs to check how they’re doing and see if there’s a need to reduce the workload or shift deadlines.
+Management solution: Keep a close eye on each employee’s current workload and how they’re assigned tasks to ensure they aren’t frequently distracted or overburdened with new requests.
+Using workload management software like ActivTrak helps leadership gain insight into how much work individual employees take on.
+Additionally, discuss workloads in employee syncs to check how they’re doing and see if there’s a need to reduce workloads or shift deadlines.

 7. Visual distractions

-Clutter can negatively impact on our ability to think and focus on the tasks at hand.
-If our desks pile up with paperwork, files or last week’s lunch, we can start to feel stressed out, whether we recognize it or not.
-Often the clutter on our desks is deprioritized work that we can put off until later, like filing or expenses.
-But it’s easy for items that need to be addressed to get lost in those piles and forgotten, leading to even more lost time.
+Clutter negatively impacts our ability to think and focus on the tasks at hand.
+If our desks pile up with paperwork, files or last week’s lunch, we start to feel stressed out — whether we recognize it or not.
+Often the clutter on our desks is deprioritized work we put off until later, like filing or expenses.
+But it’s easy to forget these items, leading to even more lost time.
+Poor lighting is also be a visual distraction, as your eyes have to compensate when conditions are too dim or too bright — leading to increased eye strain, headaches and fatigue.

 Management strategies: Start a trend of weekly desk cleaning.
-Set aside half an hour on Friday afternoons where employees are encouraged to handle their filing, submit expense reports or address the clutter on their workspace so they can come back Monday morning to a clean slate.
-If everyone in the office is required to do it, no one will feel strange for being the only staff member addressing it.
+Set aside half an hour on Friday afternoons to handle filing, submit expense reports or address workspace clutter so everyone comes back Monday morning to a clean slate.
+If everyone in the office is required to do it, no one feels isolated as the only staff member addressing it.

-Leverage ActivTrak’s workforce analytics solution to pinpoint distractions and stop them in their tracks.
-Get real-time activity reports to see when and where employees are most productive and what distractions may be hampering them, such as non-work-related websites or social media.
+Ready to put these strategies to work at your organization?
+ActivTrak’s workforce analytics solution makes it easy to pinpoint distractions and stop them in their tracks.
+Get real-time activity reports to see when and where employees are most productive and what distractions hamper them, such as non-work-related websites or social media.

-Get a free demo of ActivTrak to find out how it can decrease the impact of workplace distractions in your organization today.
+Get a free demo of ActivTrak to see how we help decrease the impact of workplace distractions in your organization today.

 Share this article